Select may refer to any of the following:

-Selecting is highlighting text or picking an object.
+2. Selecting is highlighting text or picking an object.
 For example, you can select text to copy, cut, or move that text to an alternate location.
-In File Explorer on a Windows computer or Finder on a Mac computer, you can select a file you want to view.
-If something is selected, you can deselect text or another object by clicking somewhere else on the screen.
+In File Explorer on a Windows computer or Finder on a Mac computer, you can select a file or folder to copy or move it.
+If something is selected, you can deselect it by clicking somewhere else on the screen.

 How to select text

 To select text, click and hold down the mouse button and while continuing to hold the mouse button drag in the direction you want to highlight.
 You can also select text by double-clicking a word to select the word or triple-clicking to select the full sentence or paragraph.
-Below is some text to practice this form of selecting text.
+Below are some text to practice this form of selecting text.